blowdart/AspNetAuthorizationWorkshop/README.md

 * Create an `Account` folder under the `Views` folder and create corresponding views for the actions, `Login.cshtml` and `Forbidden.cshtml`.
 * Add some text to each view so you can tell which view is being displayed, and run your project.
 You will see you end up at the Login view.
 * Return to the `Account` controller.
-Change the `Login` action to create a `principal` and persist it using the code below.
+Change the `Login` action to create a `Principal` and persist it using the code below.
 This will create user information and put it inside a cookie.
 This fakes what would normally happen in a forms based login system.

 ```c#
 public async Task<IActionResult> Login(string returnUrl = null)